idrees538/idrees538/README.md

 ## 🚀 About Me

 I'm a passionate Computer Science graduate specializing in web technologies and software development.
-Currently working as a MERN Stack Developer at Capregsoft, I focus on creating scalable, efficient, and user-friendly applications.
+Currently working as a MERN Stack Developer at Deventia Tech, I focus on creating scalable, efficient, and user-friendly applications.

 - 🎓 **Education**: Computer Science Graduate with focus on web technologies
-- 💼 **Current Role**: MERN Stack Developer at Capregsoft
+- 💼 **Current Role**: MERN Stack Developer at Deventia Tech
 - 🌱 **Learning**: Expanding skills in Machine Learning and AI
 - 💡 **Passion**: Creating scalable solutions with clean, maintainable code
 - 🌐 **Goal**: Building technology that makes a positive impact